feelinglovelynow/ace-graph-database/README.md

 ## 🤓 Version 1 Roadmap
-1. backup > $node___uids___AceUser is empty
-1. From write to (inup / insert / update / delete)
-1. Start all types w/ Ace
 1. Reader / Editor can't read AceSetting / AceRole / AcePermission
-1. Finish errors updates
-1. (Start / Init) to ApplyCore (anytime) (not fundamental to graph w/o it)
+1. (Start / Init) to Core (anytime) (not fundamental to graph w/o it)
-    * AceCore to AceOptions
-    * AceFnRequestResponse to AceRequest and AceResponse
 1. Slug to Enum
 1. Lib folder
-1. Node or edge name may not start w/ [ Ace, Query, Mutate, Schema, CF ] and no triple underscores (DELIMETER) b/c we use them as delimeters
+1. Node or edge name may not start w/ [ Ace ] and no triple underscores (DELIMETER) b/c we use them as delimeters
     * Don't allow uid or _uid to be a prop
 1. Objects folder, b/c JSDoc is not good @ classes
     * graph